 The P90X Principle of Muscle Confusion

 The truth is that the human body is designed to adapt to strain.
 If you perform the same exercises day after day, your body will develop strength for that particular set of movements.
 You won’t have the well-rounded strength that will carry over into all other exercises.
-It will be a limited strength and functionality.
+The exercise will provide limited strength and functionality.

-But that’s the beauty of P90X.
+But that’s the beauty of P90X DVD Workout - Base Kit.
 The workouts change every week or two, so your body never has a chance to adapt to the movements.
 It leads to a much more well-rounded strength and endurance.
 It’s functional training at the core, but with weights and resistance bands to add a measure of difficulty.

 There are 12 workout videos included in the P90X program: